graham-walker/youtube-dl-react-viewer/README.md

 4. Set the environment variables by editing `docker-compose.yaml`
     - Set `SUPERUSER_USERNAME` to the desired username for the superuser account
     - Set `SUPERUSER_PASSWORD` to the desired password for the superuser account.
-Value cannot be `'password'`
+Value cannot be `'password'` and must be at least 8 characters
     - Set `JWT_TOKEN_SECRET` to any securely generated random string.
 At least 32 characters is recommended.
 Value cannot be `'secret'`
-    - If installing yt-dlp set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
+    - Set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
     - If using a HTTPS server set `SECURE_COOKIES=true`.
 If running locally leave the value as `false`
-    - Other [environment variables](#environment-variables) can be set at this time
+    - Other [environment variables](#environment-variables) can optionally be set

 5. Build the image and start the container `sudo docker-compose up -d`